Unit 5 - Practice Quiz

 B. Seasonal Moving Average order

-C. Seasonal Differencing order
+C. Trend Differencing order

-D. Trend Differencing order
+D. Seasonal Differencing order

 35 If the ACF plot decays slowly (linear decay) while the PACF shows a sharp cutoff at lag 1, the series is likely: